Norton & Stockton Ancients F.C.: History

 In 2010, the club achieved its record attendance when a crowd of 1,526 watched them take on F.C.
 United of Manchester in the third qualifying round of the FA Cup.

 In 2019 after a few years of the team not competing, a new team was formed under the management of Lee Tucker and Phil Laverick.
-They entered the Wearside League in division 2, where they managed to achieve promotion at the first attempt.
+They entered the Wearside League in Division Two, where they managed to achieve promotion at the first attempt.
+However, they dropped out of the league at the end of the 2024–25 season.

+The club has a women's team who will compete in the Women's National League Division One North for the 2023–24 season.